Why Sirius XM Holdings Inc. (SIRI)’s Most Recent Report Reveals Some Hints About Its Future

 SIRI’s Market Performance

-SIRI stocks went up by 12.90% for the week, with a monthly jump of 17.38% and a quarterly performance of 18.76%, while its annual performance rate touched 8.83%.
-The volatility ratio for the week stands at 3.61% while the volatility levels for the past 30 days are set at 2.56% for Sirius XM Holdings Inc..
-The simple moving average for the period of the last 20 days is 12.89% for SIRI stocks with a simple moving average of 14.51% for the last 200 days.
+SIRI stocks went down by -6.49% for the week, with a monthly jump of 12.18% and a quarterly performance of 4.74%, while its annual performance rate touched 10.68%.
+The volatility ratio for the week stands at 3.38% while the volatility levels for the past 30 days are set at 2.86% for Sirius XM Holdings Inc..
+The simple moving average for the period of the last 20 days is 4.89% for SIRI stocks with a simple moving average of 9.22% for the last 200 days.

 Analysts’ Opinion of SIRI